Medications that were good then, might not be the best choice now.

 Prescribers have asked for guidance and tools to help them reduce or stop drugs.
-This website houses and contains links to useful resources including guidelines developed through the Bruyère Research Institute and tools developed at the University of Montreal.
+This website houses and contains links to useful resources including guidelines developed through the Bruyère Research Institute, as well as plain language information for patients.

 Conversations about deprescribing among prescribers, pharmacists, other health care professionals, and patients can be made easier when everyone is aware of the benefits and harms of medications, how these can change over time, and what to do about it.